-Flete is of local historical and aesthetic significance to the City of Stonnington, and is associated with the architect Thomas Watts.
+Flete is of local historical and aesthetic significance to the City of Stonnington.

 Why is it significant?

 Flete is of historical significance in demonstrating the development of Victorian mansions on estates in the suburb of Armadale during the mid-19th century, prior to the wider subdivision of the late Victorian estates.
 The mansion is also of historical significance in demonstrating residential development in the south eastern suburbs by Melbourne's wealthiest citizens during the gold rush period.
 The house was home to a range of well-known occupants including Supreme Court Judge Sir Hartley Williams, Judge Sir John Latham, and internationally famous opera singer Dame Nellie Melba.
 (Criterion A)